adityatelange/evil-winrm-py/README.md

 - Support for custom WSMan URIs.
 - Download files from the remote host to the local machine.
 - Upload files from the local machine to the remote host.
-- Auto-complete remote file and directory paths.
+- Auto-complete local and remote file paths with tab completion.
+- Support for paths with spaces using quotes.
 - Enable logging and debugging for better traceability.
 - Navigate command history using up/down arrow keys.
 - Display colorized output for improved readability..